avasa86/AvasMohammadAli_T1A2/README.md

 This is my personal portfolio website that showcases my projects and skills.

+## Target Audience
+The target audience are:
+- Prospective Technology Employers
+- Developers
+- General audience with no technical background

 ## Features

 - Responsive design for optimal viewing on different devices